tejasviravikumar/Data-Structures-and-Algorithm/LinkedList/Linkedlist.md

 1. Asks you how many numbers you want to store
 2. Lets you enter each number one by one
-3. Creates a chain (linked list) with all your numbers
+3. Creates a linked list with all your numbers
 4. Shows you all the numbers in order

 ## Understanding the Code